-From the previous posts, we know that in 2020, even if you take the standard deduction you can still deduct up to $300 in cash donations to charities (up to $150 for married filing separately).
-See CARES Act 2020 Charity Donation Deduction.
+From the previous posts, we know that in 2021, even if you take the standard deduction you can still deduct up to $600 in cash donations to charities (up to $300 for single or married filing separately).
+See 2021 $300 Charity Deduction For Non-Itemizers $600 Married.
 However, finding the place to get this deduction in TurboTax requires some patience.

 TurboTax has a place to enter charity donations as you would expect.
 It’s under Federal Taxes -> Deductions & Credits -> Charitable Donations.
 So far so good.

 It’s also straightforward to enter the donations.
 You arrive at this summary after you enter all the details.
 In our example, the taxpayer donated $700 cash to a favorite charity.

 However, your refund number doesn’t change after you click on “Done with Charitable Donations.”
 It’s as if you’re not getting the deduction for your donations.
 In our example, the refund was $3,836 before we started, and it was still $3,836 when we were done with charitable donations.